Skip to main content

 Goodyear, Arizona · FDIC Cert #58426

-West Valley National Bank is an FDIC-insured bank (Certificate #58426) with $69M in total assets and $56M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for West Valley National Bank, an FDIC-insured bank (Certificate #58426) with $69M in total assets and $56M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Goodyear, Arizona, the bank maintains a Tier 1 capital ratio of 17.40% (Well-Capitalized) and a nonperforming loan ratio of 3.10%.
-BankHealthData assigns a composite Health Grade of C (58/100).
+BankHealthData assigns a composite Health Grade of C (58/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 West Valley National Bank (FDIC cert 58426) is a community bank — $69M in total assets, $56M in deposits, serving the Goodyear, Arizona area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.